WokLibCodeClub/Python-Clock/Step2-Make-a-digital-clock/README.md

 t = Turtle()
 ```

-We are using the turtle to write the time, but we don't actually want to see the turtle, so we can hide it:
+We are using the turtle to write the time, but we don't actually want to see the turtle, so we can hide it.
+Put this line immediately after the ```t=Turtle()``` line:
 ```
 t.hideturtle()
 ```